Hot Flashes During Pregnancy: The Basics

 Summing It All Up

-If you're pregnant and find that you are experiencing hot flashes, remember that knowing how to handle them can make your pregnancy a less troublesome experience.
+If you're expecting and find that you are experiencing hot flashes, remember that knowing how to handle them can make your pregnancy a less troublesome experience.
 Use some or all of the strategies outlined above to ensure that you can effectively cope with hot flashes throughout your pregnancy!

 Aside from Hot flashes during pregnancy, if you’re also wondering about sleeping positions during pregnancy, look at this.
 Cozy Bump Pregnancy Pillow allows expecting mothers to lie on their stomach during pregnancy.